-Dr. Bernard Oliver was born in Soquel, California and grew up on a farm there.
+Dr. Bernard Oliver (IRE Student, 1940; Associate, 1940; Member, 1946; Senior Member, 1953; and Fellow, 1954) was born in Soquel, California and grew up on a farm there.
 His father was a civil engineer and his mother was a teacher; both held degrees from UC Berkeley.
 Oliver's mother took him with her to school while she taught.
 This was one reason, among others, that he skipped several grades before entering high school.
 After some study at California Institute of Technology, an interest in working with Frederick Terman drew Oliver to Stanford, where he graduated at the age of 19.
-He then returned to California Institute of Technology for graduate study and received his doctorate in 1940.
+He then returned to California Institute of Technology for his M.S. degree, received in 1936.
+Following a year of study in Germany under an exchange scholarship, Oliver returned to the California Institute of Technology, where he received the Ph.D. degree, in 1940.

 He began his career at Bell Telephone Laboratories in New York.
 He initially worked on television, but later turned his attention to radar development as America became involved in World War II.
 He also did work with Claude Shannon on pulse-code modulation.
 Barney enjoyed his twelve years of work at Bell Labs, so much so that he initially declined an offer from fellow Stanford alumni William Hewlett and David Packard to join their growing electronics company in Palo Alto.
 However in 1952, Oliver returned to northern California and joined Hewlett-Packard as the Director of Research.
 In 1957, he was named Vice President for R&D, and joined HP's Board of Directors.
 Under his leadership the first hand-held calculators were produced at Hewlett-Packard in the early 1970's.
 He retired from full-time work at HP after 28 years there, but continued to serve as a consultant.